ellie-commons/jorts/README.md

 - [x] Rebuild the way notes are managed and saved
 - [x] Do a separate for popover
 - [x] Repair the translations.
 Right now they dont pull in correctly because i constantly change stuff
+- [x] Port to gtk4
+- [ ] Finish port: editablelabel and the popover
 - [ ] Do all the testing
 - [ ] Do a first release
 - [ ] Do a first appcenter release
-- [ ] Port to gtk4
-- [ ] Repair the theming: Some parts are stuck on the system accent
 - [ ] Static theming
+- [ ] Zoom: scroll to zoom, keep for next note
+- [ ] Detect hyperlinks and open in web browser
+- [ ] Detect local links and open in files
 - [ ] Improve a11y (contrast, zoom)
 - [ ] Add bold, italic, strikethrough...
 - [ ] Move widget definitions to blueprint files